 STAFF’S POSITION.
-Staff has reviewed the Amendment, based on the standards set forth in Section 252(e)(2) of the Act.
-Under this Section, the Commission may only reject an agreement, or any portion thereof, adopted by negotiation under subsection: if it finds that (i) the agreement, or any portion thereof, discriminates against a telecommunications carrier not a party to the agreement; or (ii) the implementation of such agreement, or a portion thereof, is not consistent with the public interest, convenience and necessity.
-Staff recommended that the Commission approve the Amendment, for the reasons set forth in the Verified Statement of Xx.
-Xxxxxxx.
-Xx.
-Xxxxxxx averred that the Amendment meets the standards set forth in the Act and that it is consistent with the public interest.
-Staff concluded that, since similarly-situated carriers can enter into essentially the same contract, the Amendment should not be deemed to be discriminatory.
-Staff concluded that the Amendment does not discriminate against a telecommunications carrier that is not a party to the contract and that the implementation of the Amendment would not be inconsistent with the public interest, convenience or necessity.
-No party contended that the Amendment is discriminatory or contrary to the public interest.
-Staff also recommended that the Commission require AT&T Illinois, within five (5) days from the date upon which the Amendment is approved, to modify its tariffs to include the Amendment to the negotiated agreement for each service provided.
-Also, the Chief Clerk should place the Amendment on the Commission's web site under "Interconnection Agreements."
-Staff's recommendations are reasonable and they should be adopted.
+Staff has reviewed the very same Amendment, between SBC and other carriers, in dockets 03-0451, 03-0453 and several other dockets, based on the standards set forth in Section 252(e)(2) of the Act.
+Under this Section, the Commission may only reject an agreement, or any portion thereof, adopted by negotiation under this subsection if it finds that: (i) the agreement, or any portion thereof, discriminates against a telecommunications carrier that is not a party to the agreement; or (ii) the implementation of such agreement, or a portion thereof, is not consistent with the public interest, convenience and necessity.
+In the Verified Statements in 03-0451 and 03-0453, Staff has concluded that, since similarly-situated carriers can enter into essentially the same contract, the Amendment to the Agreement should not be deemed to be discriminatory.
+Also in those dockets, Staff has concluded that the Amendment does not discriminate against a telecommunications carrier that is not a party to the Agreement and that the implementation of the Amendment would not be inconsistent with the public interest, convenience or necessity.
+Staff has represented that the Amendment in this docket is uniform in nature, and that the Amendment here is identical in substance to the previously mentioned dockets.
+Staff also represent that it cannot conceive of a situation in which its recommendation for approval would change.
+There are no contested issue in this docket.
+Moreover, no party has contended that the Amendment is discriminatory or contrary to the public interest.
+In the Verified Statements in 03-0451 and 03-0453, Staff recommended that the Commission require SBC to file, within five (5) days from the date upon which the Agreement is approved, with the Office of the Chief Clerk, a verified statement that the approved Amendment to the Agreement is the same as the Amendment filed in this Docket with the Verified Petition.
+Staff also recommended that the Chief Clerk place the Amendment on the Commission's web site under "Interconnection Agreements."
+These recommendations are reasonable and they should be adopted in this proceeding.

 STAFF’S POSITION.
 Staff reviewed the Agreement based on the standards set forth in Section 252(e)(2) of the Act.
 Under this Section, the Commission may only reject an agreement, or any portion thereof, adopted by negotiation under subsection (a) if it finds that (i) the agreement, or any portion thereof, discriminates against a telecommunications carrier not a party to the agreement; or (ii) the implementation of such agreement, or a portion thereof, is not consistent with the public interest, convenience and necessity.
 Since this Agreement is based solely on the needs and interest of these parties, nothing in this agreement leads me to the conclusion that the agreement is inequitable, inconsistent with past Commission Orders, or in violation of state or federal law.
 Xx.
 Xxxxxxx recommends that the Commission approve this agreement.
 In addition, Staff recommends that the Commission require SBC Illinois to file, within five (5) days from the date upon which the Agreement is approved, with the Office of the Chief Clerk, a verified statement that the approved agreement is the same as the one as the Agreement filed in this docket with the Verified Petition.
 Staff also recommends that the Chief Clerk place the agreement on the Commission's web site under Interconnection Agreements.
 Staff's recommendations are reasonable and should be adopted.